 Owing to the summary rejection by the German Government of the request made by his Majesty's Government for assurances that the neutrality of Belgium will be respected, his Majesty's Ambassador to Berlin has received his passports, and his Majesty's Government declared to the German Government that a state of war exists between Great Britain and Germany as from 11 p.m. on August 4, 1914.

 No mention of Ireland!
-But the previous day John Redmond [bottom above] - the Leader of Nationalist Ireland - had spoken in the House and had stated that at least Ireland could be defended by Irishmen if the British Army was needed elsewhere.
+But the previous day John Redmond [above] the Leader of the Irish Parliamentary Party in the House of Commons had spoken in that House and had stated that at least Ireland could be defended by Irishmen if the British Army was needed elsewhere.

 Today there are in Ireland two large bodies of Volunteers.
 One of them sprang into existence in the North.
 Another has sprung into existence in the South.
 I say to the Government that they may to-morrow withdraw every one of their troops from Ireland.
 I say that the coast of Ireland will be defended from foreign invasion by her armed sons, and for this purpose armed Nationalist Catholics in the South will be only too glad to join arms with the armed Protestant Ulstermen in the North.
 Is it too much to hope that out of this situation there may spring a result which will be good not merely for the Empire, but good for the future welfare and integrity of the Irish nation?